Orange County Drug Crime Lawyers

 How Much Will A Drug Crime Attorney Cost?

 - We understand that many people do not have the money to spend $30,000 down to defend their charges.
 At MacGregor & Collins, LLP, we offer flat rate services to many of our clients so they know exactly how much they will be spending on their attorney services, regardless of the amount of time they spend communicating with their lawyer.
 You may be surprised by the amount you will have to spend, considering the benefits that a skilled defense lawyer can offer defendants.

 What Benefits Can I Expect from My Attorney?

 - There are countless ways in which a legal professional can assist a drug defendant.
 In addition to providing case-specific details and analysis concerning the possible prosecution that will be presented, your drug lawyer will likely have experience with your local court and courtroom staff.
 MacGregor & Collins, LLP firm partners, Randy Collins and Ronald MacGregor, have worked to assist more than 10,000 clients collectively, many of whom faced charges for related crimes.

 Many times a defendant who represents themselves does not take advantage of a possible plea bargain to decrease the penalties that could be imposed or to have crimes dismissed altogether.
 A good attorney will attempt to find out if prosecutors will agree to one that is favorable to their clients and have it agreed upon by the courts.
+This can be difficult for those who are found selling drugs, but not impossible.
 Prosecutors sometimes are not willing to offer plea bargains to those who represent themselves.

 Orange County Defense